 January is a good time to help our bodies catch up with detoxification—to give our detox organs a chance to rest and recover.
 It’s a good time to think about removing environmental toxins where you can and to figure out whether particular foods cause problems for you.

-To help you focus on clean, easy-on-your-body foods for a few days, goop recommends following the elimination diet outlined in Dr. Alejandro Junger’s Clean Program and books.
+To help you focus on clean, easy-on-your-body foods for a few days, our food director, Caitlin O’Malley, has created fabulous recipes for a five-day detox.
+(She’s suggested tweaks for plant-based meals, and there are more must-tries for vegans in a separate three-day plant-based reset.) goop’s plan is inspired by the elimination diet in Dr. Alejandro Junger’s Clean Program.
 Our version of his basic elimination diet contains no caffeine, alcohol, dairy, gluten, corn, nightshades (tomatoes, eggplants, peppers, potatoes), soy, refined sugar, shellfish, white rice, or eggs.
-Our food editor, Caitlin O’Malley, has created fabulous recipes that follow this plan for a five-day detox.
-(She’s suggested tweaks for plant-based meals and there are more must-trys for vegans in a separate three-day plant-based reset.)

 Caitlin’s food plan and recipes take out a lot of the guesswork, and they make detoxing more enjoyable.
 But I know a lot of questions remain.
 Let’s get into the big ones.

 What absolutely has to be cut out if I want to be serious about detoxing?

 Alcohol, tobacco, and recreational drugs.
 Sure, our bodies can detoxify small amounts of these, but the intention is to give the detox organs—the liver, skin, lungs, and gut—a chance to catch up and recover.

 Why do detox programs cut out gluten?
 And dairy products?

 Gluten is particularly hard to digest, and it’s not uncommon for people to feel better when they cut out wheat, barley, and rye, even if they don’t have celiac disease.
 And it’s not just gluten—other proteins in grains can cause inflammation in the intestine.